jacqueline-wong/CEE4530/Lab4/team10_lab4.md

 <b> 9.
 Propose a change to the experimental apparatus that would increase the efficiency.</b>

 A change to the experimental apparatus that would increase the efficiency is using a deeper and less wide container but filling the same volume of water such that a larger airflow rate could be used without the water overflowing from the container and disrupting our results.
-This would enable us to test for more airflow rates since the dissolved oxygen concentration increases at a greater rate with a higher airflow rate.
+This would enable us to test for more airflow rates since the dissolved oxygen concentration increases at a slight greater rate with a higher airflow rate.
+More importantly, this will increase the surface area with which the oxygen comes into direct contact with the water, increasing the time for which the oxygen is able to transfer into the water.
 However, since we still would like to test a range of airflow rate values, each airflow rate value currently used in this experiment can be increased by the same magnitude, for example by 50 µmol/s or by 50%.
 This change in experimental apparatus would also enable us to test for a larger range of airflow rate values so there is greater flexibility in choosing the air flow rate values.

 <b> 10.
 Verify that your report and graphs meet the requirements.</b>